-While the Department must determine initial and ongoing eligibility for Title IV-E, it is crucial that the provider understands the eligibility criteria, since the provider must report periods when the child is not eligible and therefore not reimbursable.
+While the department must determine initial and ongoing eligibility for Title IV-E, it is vital that the local governmental entity understands the eligibility criteria, since the local entity must report periods when the child is not eligible and, therefore, not reimbursable.
 The eligibility criteria are highly complex, and steps of the process require staff to make extremely subjective determinations, especially in the judicial determinations areas.
 The following is a basic description of the criteria that must be met:

-Removal Situation.
+1. Removal Situation.
 Title IV-E stipulates that several conditions must have existed at the time of a child's removal from the home in order for the child's costs to be eligible for reimbursement.
-At the time of the child's removal, the child's family must have been receiving Aid to Families with Dependent Children (AFDC) or would have qualified for such, if they would have applied, per requirements under the Title IV-A State Plan dated July 1996 (this is referred to as the AFDC look-back date).
+At the time of the child's removal, the child's family must have been receiving AFDC or would have qualified for such, if they would have applied, per requirements under the Title IV-A State Plan dated July 1996 (this is referred to as the AFDC look-back date).

-- The child must have lived with a specified relative within six months of the petition filing date which led to court-ordered judicial removal.
+- a.
+The child must have lived with a specified relative within six months of the petition filing date which led to court-ordered judicial removal.
 Specified relatives include any blood relative, such as parents, grandparents, siblings, aunts, uncles, cousins, and stepfamily. - b.
 The child must have been living with and removed from the same specified relative. - c.
 The child must have been in financial need, meaning that the family income and resources were below certain established levels. - d.
 The child must be deprived of one or both parents because of death, separation, abandonment, incapacity or disability, or under- or unemployment. - 2.
 Removal Order.
 Title IV-E requires that a formal removal petition be filed with the court and that the court issues a removal or shelter order removing the child from his or her home. - 3.
 Legal Stipulations.
-The court order that results in a child's removal and placement into foster care must clearly stipulate that:

-a) The child was removed because remaining in the home would be contrary to the welfare, safety, or best interest of the child.

-b) Reasonable efforts were made by the Department to prevent removal and keep the child at home, or that no reasonable efforts could be made.

-c) The Department (single state agency) maintains court-ordered full responsibility for the placement and care of the child.

-4. Placement Requirements.
-To satisfy Title IV-E requirements, an out-ofhome placement must be fully licensed by the Department and be one of the following: foster family home, group home, public institution of 25 children or fewer, or private non-profit or for-profit child care institution.
+The court order that results in a child's removal and placement into foster care must clearly stipulate that: - a) The child was removed because remaining in the home would be contrary to the welfare, safety, or best interest of the child. - b) Reasonable efforts were made by the department to prevent removal and keep the child at home, or that no reasonable efforts could be made. - c) The department (single state agency) maintains court-ordered full responsibility for the placement and care of the child. - 4.
+Placement Requirements.
+To satisfy Title IV-E requirements, an out-of-home placement must be fully approved or licensed by the department and be one of the following: foster family home, group home, public institution of 25 children or fewer, or private non-profit or for-profit child care institution.
+The department has the discretion to determine what independent living settings are Title IV-E eligible based on guidance in the Child Welfare Policy Manual.
+(8.3A.8d TITLE IV-E, Foster Care Maintenance Payments Program, Eligibility, Facilities requirements, supervised independent living, Question 1)